fluxcd/flux2/docs/cmd/tk_install.md

       --export               write the install manifests to stdout and exit -h, --help                 help for install
-      --manifests string     path to the manifest directory, dev only -v, --version string       toolkit version (default "latest")
+      --manifests string     path to the manifest directory, dev only --registry string      container registry where the toolkit images are published (default "docker.io/fluxcd") -v, --version string       toolkit version (default "latest")
 ```